assist-iot/assist-iot-documentation/docs/source/horizontal_planes/device/fall_arrest.rst

 *************
 Prerequisites
 *************
-The localization processing enabler need to know which person is wearing which fall arrest device.
+The fall arrest device determines its position relative to fixed anchors.
+This position is transmitted to the localization processing enabler.
+This enabler gathers the position of several fall arrest devices and needs to know which person is wearing which fall arrest device.

 ************
 Installation